Moduli space of logarithmic states in critical massive gravities: Discussion

-In the discussions above, we delved quite intensively into algebro-geometric and invariant theoretic issues that had not yet been addressed in the context of critical massive gravities present in the AdS$_3$/LCFT$_2$ correspondence.
-In this section, we come to the point where we would like to make some conjectures about the nature of the logarithmic states.
+In the sections above, we delved quite intensively into algebro-geometric and invariant theoretic issues that had not yet been addressed in the context of critical massive gravities present in the AdS$_3$/LCFT$_2$ correspondence.
+In this section, we come to the point where we would like to make some final comments about the logarithmic states and their space geometries.

 Firstly, we would like to mention the following about the "characters" generated by the log-partition $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$.
 From the above analysis, these objects are linear combinations of the variables $g_1, g_2, \ldots, g_n$ multiplied by a factor $\left( \nu \right)^n$.
 However, $Z_{log} (\nu,q,\bar{q}; \mathbb{C}^2)$ also seem to describe the symmetric tensor product of the characters of $sl(2,\mathbb{R})$ highest weight representations